 - If your child has a feeding pump, it may have to be turned off during bus rides.
 Make sure there is a dedicated person (and a back-up) who is responsible for turning it back on.

-NEW!
-Feeding Tube Awareness has a comprehensive School Training Presentation for school nurses, teachers, aides, and other school staff.
+Feeding Tube Awareness also has a comprehensive School Training Presentation for school nurses, teachers, aides, and other school staff.
 It is available below as either a PDF or a Powerpoint Presentation.

 Feeding Tube Awareness also has both a Field Guide and a Quick Guide for the Moog Infinity pump.
 The Field Guide shows how to operate the pump and navigate the full range of error messages, with easy-to-follow instructions and pictures.
 The Quick Guide is smaller, has all the needed instructions, and can be easily made into a small booklet for school, daycare, or caregivers.